 Some scientific studies suggest that the following supplements might improve your body’s immune response.
 While they won’t necessarily prevent you from becoming sick, they might make it easier for your body to fight infection…

-● Vitamin D: Being deficient in vitamin D can increase the likelihood of becoming sick, so if you’re low in vitamin D, you might want to supplement it.
+● Vitamin D. Being deficient in vitamin D can increase the likelihood of becoming sick, so if you’re low in vitamin D, you might want to take a supplement.

-That being said, it’s important to highlight the fact that while supplements may help strengthen your body’s general immune response, they shouldn’t be used as a substitute for a healthy diet.
+That said, it’s important to note that while supplements may help strengthen your body’s general immune response, they shouldn’t be used as a substitute for a healthy diet.

 Final thoughts...